KostalLukas/Tests-for-Hg-Comagnetometer-of-n2EDM/README.md

 # Tests-for-Hg-Comagnetometer-of-n2EDM
-## Repository with the data and analysis from the tests carried out for the UV laser system in the Hg co-magnetometer of the n2EDM experiment
+### Repository containing the data, analysis and results of the tests carried out for the UV laser system in the Hg co-magnetometer of the n2EDM experiment

-In this repository you can currently find:
+#### Contents:

 - &#09989; Window Test
   - window stability: D, A, R
 - &#09989; Diode Test